virtualagc/virtualagc/DrawingTree/README.txt

 6 (SHEETNUM), in that order.

-There is a separate DRAWINGNUMBERPLUSREF.csv file for each drawing relevant to this effort of expanding the drawing trees.
+There is a separate DRAWINGNUMBERPLUSREF.csv file for each drawing relevant to this effort of expanding the drawing trees ... i.e., for each assembly.
 It is essentially the same as the find-table in the associated drawing, with the data ordered in the same way.
 I.e., find numbers increase from bottom to top, and dash numbers increase from right to left.
 The column headers are the dash numbers.
-The cell entries the same as the the cells in the drawing.
+The cell entries the same as the cells in the drawing.
 In general those cell entries will be DRAWINGNUMBER[-DASHNUMBER] (with no REV), though I allow also the syntax of having several such items within the same cell, joined by " or ".

 I expect there will be software (presently TBD) that uses these files as input but produces HTML for the website.